B-brane transport in anomalous (2,2) models and localization: Hemisphere partition function and geometry of B-branes

 \paragraph{Non-Calabi-Yau abelian GLSMs.}

 We turn to theories with anomalous $U(1)_A$.
-In \autoref{sec:Grade restriction rule} we discuss the shape of the contour~$L$ and the behaviour of the integrand at large~$\abs{\hat{\sigma}}$, which depends on the brane factor.
-In phases with only a Higgs branch, namely such that $Q^{\text{tot}}=\sum_j Q^j$ belongs to the closure of the phase, the contour can be closed and $Z_{D^2}(\cB)$ gives the sum of residues~\eqref{ZD2locabHiggs}.
+In \autoref{sec:Band restriction rule} we discuss the shape of the contour~$L$ and the behaviour of the integrand at large~$\abs{\hat{\sigma}}$, which depends on the brane factor.
+In phases with only a Higgs branch, namely such that $Q^{\text{tot}}=\sum_j Q^j$ belongs to the closure of the phase (see \autopageref{para:pureHiggs}), the contour can be closed and $Z_{D^2}(\cB)$ gives the sum of residues~\eqref{ZD2locabHiggs}.

-In other phases, the series appearing in~\eqref{ZD2locabHiggs} are asymptotic series.
+In other phases, the series over~$k$ that appear in~\eqref{ZD2locabHiggs} are asymptotic series, as can be seen by working out the large~$k$ behaviour of the Gamma functions that multiply~$e^{it_{\text{ren}}\cdot\hat{\sigma}}$.
 Finitely deep in the phase, the contour integral is evaluated by deforming~$L$ to pass finitely many poles.
 This expresses $Z_{D^2}(\cB)$ as a sum of finitely many residues in the asymptotic series, plus a remaining contour integral.
-Provided the brane is ``grade restricted'' (a bound on the charge vectors of the representation~$\rho$ hence on the degrees of~$f_{\cB}$ as a multivariate polynomial in the $\exp 2\pi\hat{\sigma}^\alpha$), the remaining contour integral is computed using a saddle-point approximation that identifies it with a contribution due to mixed or Coulomb branches.
-For such grade restricted branes, the Higgs branch contribution is exclusively due to the asymptotic series of residues.
+Provided the brane is ``band-restricted'', namely obeys a bound~\eqref{bandsanomalous} on the charge vectors of the representation~$\rho$ hence on the degrees of~$f_{\cB}$ as a multivariate polynomial in the $\exp 2\pi\hat{\sigma}^\alpha$, the remaining contour integral is computed using a saddle-point approximation that identifies it with a contribution due to mixed or Coulomb branches.
+For such band-restricted branes, the Higgs branch contribution is exclusively due to the asymptotic series of residues.